 What is a Haircut (in finance)?

 In finance, a haircut refers to the reduction applied to the value of an asset for the purpose of calculating the capital requirement, margin, and collateral level.
-In other words, it is the difference between the amount of loan given and the market value of the asset to be used as collateral for the loan.
+In other words, it is the difference between the amount of a loan given and the market value of the asset to be used as collateral for the loan.
 The value reduction is expressed in the form of a percentage.

 A haircut can also be referred to as the complement of the loan-to-value ratio (when added together, they make 100%).
 For example, when central banks lend money to commercial banks, the central bank asks for collateral.
 However, it will apply a haircut – a reduction in the value of the collateral.
-Let’s say, an asset worth $1 million at market price, given a haircut of 30%, would be sufficient to collateralize a loan of only $700,000.
+Let’s say, an asset worth $1 million at market price, given a haircut of 30%, would only be sufficient to collateralize a loan for $700,000.
 By devaluing the assets provided as collateral, the lender gets a cushion, a measure of risk protection to defend against market value drops.

 Other definitions of a Haircut